Early to mid-career researchers

-- learn about the latest research across a range of science disciplines
+- Learn about the latest research across a range of science disciplines

-- meet and exchange ideas with renowned scientists, science teachers and other EMCRs
+- Meet and exchange ideas with renowned scientists, science teachers and other EMCRs

-- participate in career development workshops.
+- Participate in career development workshops.

-- new Fellows seminar (Tuesday 27 May)
+- New Fellows seminar (Tuesday 27 May)

-- EMCRs cocktail reception (Tuesday 27 May)
+- EMCR cocktail reception (Tuesday 27 May)

-- awards presentations (Wednesday 28 May)
+- Awards presentations (Wednesday 28 May)

-- one (1) workshop (topics below) (Wednesday 28 May)
+- One (1) workshop (topics below) (Wednesday 28 May)

-- annual dinner at the National Arboretum (Wednesday 28 May)
+- Annual dinner at the National Arboretum (Wednesday 28 May)

-- annual symposium - Celebrating Australian Science PAST PRESENT FUTURE (Thursday 29 May)
+- Annual symposium - Celebrating Australian Science PAST PRESENT FUTURE (Thursday 29 May)

-- morning tea, lunch and afternoon tea, Tuesday - Thursday inclusive
+- Morning tea, lunch and afternoon tea, Tuesday - Thursday inclusive

-- a folder containing program information for Science at the Shine Dome, biographical information about other EMCRs attending, and notes for your selected EMCR workshop.
+- A folder containing program information for Science at the Shine Dome, biographical information about other EMCRs attending, and notes for your selected EMCR workshop.